larsoyd/ArchLinuxTutorials/pkgchoices.md

 This is what software uses when it wants to run general-purpose calculations on an NVIDIA GPU rather than just draw graphics.
 AI/ML software, Blender rendering, scientific computing, video processing and various other programs can make use of CUDA.

-It is **not required for a normal NVIDIA desktop or normal gaming**.
-It is also gigantic.
-I include it because having CUDA available is very useful on a powerful NVIDIA desktop, but if you know you will never run CUDA software you can absolutely leave this one out.
+It is **not technically required for a normal NVIDIA desktop or normal gaming**.
+I include it because having CUDA available is very useful on a powerful NVIDIA desktop, it is used to help hardware acceleration for video, for example.
+You can leave it out if you don't care though.